-Palomar College Locations
+Palomar College Center Location

-Committed to serving the entire district, the college literally takes learning to its communities via the Escondido Center and four strategically located sites.
-At the Center and sites, students may take credit courses leading to an associate degree or certificate, or they may complete transfer requirements for further study at a four-year institution.
-Many students also enroll in vocational programs, non credit courses or seminars to upgrade career skills or to continue their lifelong journey of learning.
+Committed to serving the entire district, the college literally takes learning to its communities via the Escondido Education Center and four strategically located sites.
+At the Center and many of the sites, students may take credit courses leading to an associate degree or certificate, or they may complete transfer requirements for further study at a four-year institution.
+Many students also enroll in vocational programs, noncredit courses or seminars to upgrade career skills or to continue their lifelong journey of learning.